 The UofT provides guidelines on the appropriate use of information and communication technology (ICT) within the University and TST communities.
 ICT resources are made available for all employees, students, and other members of the University community, but remain the property of the University.
 Users are expected to limit their use to the performance of TST-related activities, although a reasonable allowance will be made for personal use.
-Users should not have an expectation of complete privacy in using the University's ICT and related services.
+Users should not have an expectation of complete privacy in using the University's ICT and related services (see of the Policy on Information Technology).